-While it is impossible to measure the reach of Borussia Dortmund’s brand, it is determined by a number of criteria that, when taken together, are representative of the brand’s reach.
+The reach of Borussia Dortmund’s brand is determined by a number of criteria that, when taken together, are representative of the brand’s reach.

-Some of these criteria are measureable, while others are not.
+Some of these criteria are measurable, while others are not.
 Nevertheless, they are a reflection of the Company’s appeal.

 Measurable criteria include, for example, the number of season tickets sold, attendance figures and television broadcast hours.